spaderkung/screen-selections/README.md

 # Screen selections
-JS clases for mouse region selections and selection of p5.play sprites.
+JS clases for mouse region selections and additional classes for selection of p5.play sprites.
 Defined as src and not using the "export" keyword.

 # Documentation